dmwm/cms_consistency/cmp3/README.rst

 Timing
 ------

-Splitting one 100M entries file into 10 10M files takes about 4 minutes
+Splitting one 100M entries file into 10 10M files takes about 4 minutes.
+Obviously this step is not needed because the file lists can be split at the time of generation.

 Comparing 3 100M entry lists split into 10 parts each takes about 7.5 minutes